Estimates have placed as many as 50% of the world as deficient in Vitamin D.

 If you are supplementing (which may be a good idea for some people depending on where they live) you want to ensure that you are using the Vitamin D3 formulation.

 You can identify what type of Vitamin D you are taking by looking at the ingredient list.

-The image above is an example of a supplement which contains Vitamin D as Vitamin D3 (or cholecalciferol) and this is the ideal form you want to take.
+The image above is an example of a supplement that contains Vitamin D as Vitamin D3 (or cholecalciferol) and this is the ideal form you want to take.

-Other supplements may contain Vitamin D as the Vitamin D2 form such as the image below:
+Other supplements may contain Vitamin D in the Vitamin D2 form such as in the image below:

 But what is the difference?